How do I start my family history research?

 Prepare yourself by reading as much as you can about the sources available to you and talking to older members of your family.
-Ask them about relatives and ancestors and whether they have any certificates, photographs, diaries, family bibles etc. which could help you with your research.
+Ask them about relatives and ancestors and whether they have any certificates, photographs, diaries, family bibles or other papers which could help you with your research.

 Civil registration of births, marriages and deaths began in 1837, and you can buy a copy of any certificate from the register office where it was originally issued.
 So you can start filling in the gaps in your family tree.
 For example: grandad’s birth certificate will detail his parents, great-grandma’s marriage certificate will give her age and details about her father, and so on.

-If you don’t know where or when these events took place the General Register Office (GRO) Index lists all births, marriages and deaths in England and Wales from 1837 up to 2006.
-A full set is available on microfiche at the Hull History Centre but it is also accessible on-line via the two main family history gateway sites www.ancestry.com and www.findmypast.co.uk where it can be searched by name.
+If you don’t know where or when these events took place the General Register Office (GRO) Index lists all births, marriages and deaths in England and Wales from 1837 onwards.
+The GRO index is accessible online via the two main family history gateway sites, Ancestry and Find My Past, where it can be searched by name.
 If you hold a Hull library card you can access both sites free of charge in the Hull History Centre and most Hull public libraries.
-This information is also on www.yorkshirebmd.org.uk and www.freebmd.org.
+This information is also on Yorkshire BMD and FreeBMD.

-Remember, errors are not uncommon, especially where transcripts were made during indexing.
-It was not until 1875 that penalties were imposed on parents who did not register a birth within six weeks, so some births were never registered, whilst some could be registered a number of years after the birth of a child.
+Errors in the indexes are not uncommon, especially where transcripts were made during indexing.
+It was not until 1875 that penalties were imposed on parents who did not register a birth within six weeks, so some births were never registered, while some could be registered a number of years after the birth of a child.
 If you can’t find a birth in the year you think it should be in, try looking a couple of years after just in case it was registered later.

-Certificates of those registered elsewhere in England and Wales can be obtained from the relevant local registrar or from the General Register Office, P.O.
-Box 2, Southport, Merseyside, PR8 2JD, Email: firstname.lastname@example.org.
+Certificates of those registered elsewhere in England and Wales can be obtained from the relevant local registrar or from the General Register Office.

 Taken every 10 years since 1841 except during the Second World War, the census lists everyone in the household on census night, including visitors, and gives: name, age, place of birth, occupation, and relationship to head of the household.
 The 1911 census, which is the latest census you can gain access to due to privacy laws, includes how long a woman has been married and how many children they have borne.